GENI-NSF/geni-tools/README-authorization.txt

 Overview

-As of GCF version 2.8, the GCF AM's support a policy-based  authorization capability by which aggregates may use external policy files add additional and specific restrictions on which invocations may or may not be allowed by the aggregate manager.
-The GCF AM (v2 and v3) look for an authorizer class (if configured: see below) and if provided, will call the authorizer to see if the given request is allowed,
+As of GCF version 2.8, the GCF AM's support a policy-based authorization capability by which aggregates may use external policy files to add additional and specific restrictions on which invocations may or may not be allowed by the aggregate manager.
+The GCF AM (v2 and v3) look for an authorizer class (if configured: see below) and if provided, will call the authorizer to see if the given request is allowed.

 This authorization call is interposed between the authentication and argument validation portion of the AM and the call to the delegate.
-Thus, any aggregate manager who uses the GCF AM framework and provides its own delegate will inherit this capability.
+Thus, any aggregate manager that uses the GCF AM framework and provides its own delegate will inherit this capability.

 The intent of this authorization capability is to provide support